Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Introduction

 Our specific contributions are the following:

-\begin{itemize} \item We introduce Sauron, a single-phase filter pruning method that resembles the typical CNN optimization, making it easier to use, and that does not add any additional parameters to the optimized architecture. \item We show that Sauron promotes the formation of feature map clusters by optimizing a regularization term. \item We compare Sauron to other methods on three medical image segmentation tasks, where Sauron resulted in more accurate and compressed models. \item We show that the feature maps generated by a model pruned with Sauron were highly interpretable. \item We publish Sauron and the code to run all our experiments at \url{https://github.com/jmlipman/SauronUNet}. \end{itemize}
+\begin{itemize} \item We introduce Sauron, a single-phase filter pruning method that requires minimal changes to typical CNN optimization. \item We propose a regularization term that promotes the formation of clusters of feature maps. \item We show that Sauron provides both better test set performance, more compressed, and faster models than competing methods in four medical image segmentation tasks. \item We show that the feature maps generated by a model pruned with Sauron are highly interpretable. \end{itemize}